dnce17/readmission_30_day_predictive_model/README.md

-# Readmission Risk in Diabetic Patients
+# 30-Day Readmission Predictive Model for Diabetic Patients
 <a id="readme-top"></a>

 <!-- TABLE OF CONTENTS -->